yugabyte/yugabyte-db/docs/content/preview/deploy/multi-dc/async-replication.md

 ## Migrate schema

-You can execute DDL operations, after replication has been already configured for some tables.
+You can execute DDL operations after replication has been already configured for some tables.

 ### Stop user writes